 We chose EasyClosets organization systems because we could size the closet system to best fit the space.
 When storage space is lacking, every inch counts.
 EasyClosets systems are semi-custom because you can adjust the width of most sections to the exact size that you need.
 However, sections with drawers must be one of three different available widths.
 Additionally, the options for shelf depth are limited.

 Easy to Design

-When using the Closet Builder application, the closet price updates with each design change that you make.
+When designing your closets with the online tool, the price updates with each design change that you make.
 Shorten a side panel, and the price will decrease.
 Add drawers rather than shelves, and the price will increase.
 It’s helpful to see how changes to the design affect the final cost of the closet.

 Easy to Order